-In addition to stationarity, we will often also assume that distribution of values of W at time k is independent of the values of W at time k is independent of the values of W at time k in the values of W at time k is independent of each variables that are independent of each other.
+In addition to stationarity, we will often also assume that distribution of values of W at time k is independent of the values of W at time k if $k \neq l$.
+In other words, W[k] and W[l] are two separate random variables that are independent of each other.
 We say that the corresponding random process is uncorrelated (also defined more formally below).
 As a consequence of our independence assumption, we have that